Category: M

 CRAIG MORRIS

 • From Alabama.
-Now lives in Lebanon, Tennessee.
+Also lived in Spring Hill, Tennessee.

-• Plays banjo, has a recording studio and a band called Flashpoint.
+• A banjo player, he had a recording studio and a band called Flashpoint.

 • 1976-1984, played banjo on a local Birmingham, Alabama TV program called “The Country Boy Eddie Show.”